goravjindal/oldgoravjindal.github.io/_cstheoryrss/2025-07-14-arxiv-data-structures-and-algorithms-fast-and-efficient-merge-of-sorted-input-lists-in-hardware-using-list-offset-merge-sorters.md

 ---
 layout: post
 category: cstheoryrss
-title: "arXiv: Data Structures and Algorithms: Fast and Efficient Merge of Sorted Input Lists in Hardware Using List Offset Merge Sorters"
+title: "arXiv: Data Structures and Algorithms: Fast and Efficient Merge of Sorted Input Lists in Hardware Using List"
 date: 2025-07-14T00:00:00
 ---